 VR is increasingly being used in healthcare, from training medical students to treating patients with mental health conditions.
 VR can provide a realistic and immersive environment for learning complex procedures or practicing difficult tasks.
 It can also be used to expose people to scenarios that may be too dangerous or distressing to experience in real life, such as treating soldiers with post-traumatic stress disorder (PTSD).

-VR has many potential applications in the medical world.
-For example, it can be used for pain management, rehabilitation, and training.
-VR can be used to provide a distraction from pain, which has been shown to be effective in reducing pain perception.
-Additionally, VR can be used to help people relearn movement patterns after an injury.
-For example, it can be used to simulate walking or other types of movement.
-VR can also be used to train medical professionals, such as surgeons.
+VR has many potential applications in the medical world like it can be used for pain management, rehabilitation, and training.
+VR can be used to provide a distraction from pain, which has been shown to be effective in reducing pain perception and with that, VR can be used to help people relearn movement patterns after an injury like it can be used to simulate walking or other types of movement and can also be used to train medical professionals, such as surgeons.
 This can allow them to gain experience in a controlled environment without putting patients at risk.
 Overall, VR has great potential to improve patient care and increase safety in the medical world.